OmgItsRito/RTP4/README.md

 The protocol is managed by three main modules which carry out tasks of message management (storing, dispatching) and data tracking (detecting that data is delivered or not).

 #### 1.1 Static Connection (StaticConnection)
 This object is responsible for dispatching (at the moment) only connection shutdown messages.
 After `IConnection.Close()` method is invoked the connection is marked as closed, all its internal states are cleared and the static connection enqueues the shutdown message for that connection's target.

-SCO is always stored in the `RTP4.m_connection` static list at index 0.
+This object is always stored in the `RTP4.m_connection` static list at index 0.

-Packet Sending: Dumps maximal amount of enqueued packets
+Packet Sending Mechanics: Dumps maximal amount of enqueued packets

 #### 1.2 Connection Instance (ConnectionImpl)
 This is the class that implements `IConnection` interface and exposes the related properties.
 As well as that it stores all related state information: packet tracking numbers (outgoing & incoming) and connection state (pending, open, closed).
 The class extends `StaticConnection` to inherit the `m_dataPackets` list, and defines its own `m_callbackPackets` list.

-Packet Sending: Sends at most one enqueued packet, and dumps maximal amount of callback packets.
+Packet Sending Mechanics: Sends at most one enqueued packet, and dumps maximal amount of callback packets.

 #### 1.3 Packet Instance (Packet)
 ##### Packet Tracking